wavefrontHQ/docs/pages/doc/integrations_aws_metrics.md

 keywords:
 tags: [integrations]
 sidebar: doc_sidebar
-permalink: aws_metrics_integration.html
+permalink: integrations_aws_metrics.html
 summary: This topic describes how to send AWS data to Wavefront.
 ---

-Cloud integrations allow you to ingest metrics directly from cloud services.
+Amazon Web Services (AWS), is a collection of cloud-computing services that provide an on-demand computing platform.
+Wavefront supports cloud integrations, which allow you to ingest metrics directly from AWS and send them to Wavefront without needing to set up a Wavefront proxy.

+You must have Proxy Management permission to set up an AWS cloud integration.
+If you do not have permission, UI menu selections and buttons required to perform the tasks will not be visible.

 Wavefront offers [Amazon Web Services](http://aws.amazon.com) (AWS) [CloudWatch](http://aws.amazon.com/cloudwatch), [CloudTrail](http://aws.amazon.com/cloudtrail), and EC2 integrations.

 - The CloudWatch integration retrieves AWS [metric and dimension](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/CW_Support_For_AWS.html) data.